sundaresanv2004/E-Voting/README.md

 - Candidate management: The application allows users to manage candidate data easily.
 - Multi-field usage: E-Voting can be used in various fields requiring secure and efficient elections.

-### Requirements

-To use E-Voting, you will need a desktop or laptop with the following specifications:

-- A Windows, macOS operating system
-- Python 3.10 or later installed on your system
-- The `flet`, `pandas`, `cryptography`, `firebase-admin` librarys installed on your system
-- An active internet connection

 ### Usage

 Using E-Voting is simple and straightforward.
 Once the application is launched, follow the on-screen instructions to set up an election.
 You can manage candidates, set up a two-step verification process, and analyze results.
 E-Voting makes it easy to conduct an election in just a few clicks.

-### Contributing

-If you are interested in contributing to E-Voting, please fork the repository and submit a pull request.
-We welcome any suggestions, feedback, or bug reports.

 ### License
 E-Voting is licensed under the **MIT License**.